Audio-Technica ATH-M40X Review – Tight Bass And Great Value

 The sound stage is a little cramped and not as roomy as the ATH-M50X.
 But with a smaller driver and the closed-back design, that issue is hard to avoid.

-Overall these headphones perform way above my expectations.
+Overall, these headphones perform way above my expectations.
 A pleasant sound profile that retains definition throughout.
 One of the best options available at this price point.

 Comfort

 My initial concern was that the smaller earcups may lead to some discomfort issues.
 But I was pleasantly surprised by how comfortable these are.
+I slipped these on and did not notice the difference from the popular M50X.

 The ear padding is professional-grade and comfortable.
 They encompass your ears easily.
 But as with most headphones if you have larger ears you may experience some issues.
-As with many closed-back headphones, heat build-up is a bit of a problem.
-It does take a while though so this will only become evident with longer listening sessions.

-Audio-Technica ATH-M40x Padding
+Audio-Technica ATH-M40x ear cups

 The headband padding is decent but a little on the tough side.
 I could feel the pressure on my bald head.
 But that didn’t lead to any discomfort.
-Having said that I was aware of it.
+Having said that, I was aware of it.
 Other headphones offer a more plush headband.
 At 0.53 lbs.
-(240 grams) these are not overly heavy either.
+(240 grams), these are not overly heavy either.

 Design